Study Abroad Program Overview

 Students from a wide range of disciplines may participate in the 8-week internship program.
 You will be placed with companies or agencies that may include innovative start-ups, global non-profits, multinationals, and NGOs in varied industries and sectors.
 See how your colleagues work individually and as a team in support of the agency services or industry product.

 Go to the Participants

 You will reside in the CIEE Global Institute residence hall in a single, double, triple, or quad room.
 More information on housing

 Co-curricular excursions and cultural activities in and around Berlin complement your coursework and immerse you in the history and culture of the city.
 You can walk the last remaining stretch of the Berlin Wall still in place, called the East Side Gallery, pay your respects at the Holocaust Memorial, and visit the amazing Museum Island, named for the complex of five internationally significant museums.
 With such recent turbulent history, Berlin is brimming with historical sites that will bring the past to life.

 UCEAP students are supported by UC’s network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 CIEE resident staff abroad help students integrate into the culture and provide assistance with academics, housing, safety, and other issues.

-This eight-week full-time internship (200-240 hours) program includes an integrated academic course for 9 UC quarter/6 semester units.
+This eight-week full-time internship program includes an integrated academic course for 9 UC quarter/6 semester units.
+Students generally intern between 35 and 40 hours per week in Berlin.
 The weekly seminar is a hybrid course, both online and in-person, that meets once a week and has weekly readings and assignments that require a work plan, ongoing reflection, and culminates in a capstone paper.
 It is designed to prepare you for leadership in a globally interdependent and culturally diverse workforce.